Battle of An Lộc: Aftermath

 The 18th Division would spread out from An Lộc and push the PAVN back, increasing control in the area.

-On 8 August the 18th Division launched an assault to retake Quần Lợi, but was stopped by the PAVN in the base's reinforced concrete bunkers.
+On 8 August the 18th Division launched an assault to retake Quản Lợi, but was stopped by the PAVN in the base's reinforced concrete bunkers.
 A second attack was launched on 9 August with limited gains.
 Attacks on the base continued for two weeks; eventually one third of the base was captured.
 Finally, the ARVN attacked the PAVN-occupied bunkers with TOW missiles and M-202 rockets, breaking the PAVN defense and forcing the remaining defenders to flee the base.

-The fighting at An Lộc demonstrated the continued ARVN dependence on U.S. air power and U.S. advisors.
+The fighting at An Lộc demonstrated the continued ARVN dependence on US air power and US advisors.
 For the PAVN, it demonstrated their logistical constraints; following each attack, resupply times caused lengthy delays in their ability to properly defend their position.

 Analysis

-The ARVN defenders did have one card to play throughout the battle: the immense power of air support – the use of United States Air Force (USAF) B-52 Stratofortress bombers in a close support tactical role, as well as AC-119 Stinger and AC-130E Spectre gunships, fixed wing cargo aircraft of varying sizes, AH-1 Cobra attack helicopters and Republic of Vietnam Air Force (RVNAF) A-37s.
+The ARVN defenders did have one card to play throughout the battle: the immense power of air support – the use of United States Air Force (USAF) B-52 Stratofortress bombers in a close support tactical role, as well as AC-119 Stinger and AC-130E Spectre gunships, fixed wing cargo aircraft of varying sizes, AH-1 Cobra attack helicopters and Republic of Vietnam Air Force (VNAF) A-37s.
 These methods worked to blunt the PAVN offensive.
 At this stage in the war, the PAVN often attacked with PT-76 amphibious and T-54 medium tanks spearheading the advance, usually preceded by a massive artillery barrage.
 These tactics reflected Soviet doctrine, as the PAVN had been supplied with Soviet and Chinese Communist equipment, including jets, artillery, and surface-to-air missiles since the beginning of the war.
 The battle eventually stagnated and became a periodic trade of artillery barrages.
 This was most probably a result of casualties sustained in the frustrated attacks on heavily entrenched enemy positions in control of a withering array of supporting firepower.